Fast and Optimal Inference for Change Points in Piecewise Polynomials via Differencing: Difference based tests with family-wise error control

 The effect of the decay parameter $a$ on $H_{1,1}$ and $H_{1,2}$ can now be understood via (\ref{equation: gaussian limit constants}) using the additional fact that \cite[Corollary 3.18]{kabluchko2007extreme} for any $C > 0$ the quantity $p_\infty^2 \left ( C / x \right )$ behaves like $C/(2x)$ when $x$ is large.

 We now explain the origin of the double inequality in Theorem \ref{theorem: Gaussian tightness of normalized maximum}, and why it is sufficient for strong family-wise error control.
 In Theorem \ref{theorem: Gaussian tightness of normalized maximum} we are only able to establish tightness of the normalised maximum, as opposed to convergence to an extreme value distribution, for the following reason: the maximum over standardised increments of a sequence of Gaussian variables will be achieved on scales of the order $\mathcal{O} \left ( \log (n) \right )$ as was shown by \cite{kabluchko2007extreme, kabluchko2014limiting}, but scales of this order cannot necessarily be expressed as integer powers of $a$.
 Consequently the choice of grid introduces small fluctuations in the maximum, which persist in the limit, and correspond to the difference between $\log (n)$ and the closest integer power of $a$.
 However for a sub-sequence of $n$'s on which the quantity $b_{n} = a^{\left \lfloor \log_a (W) \right \rfloor} / W$ converges the normalised maximum does converge.
 The constants $H_{1,1}$ and $H_{1,2}$ therefore correspond to the largest and smallest constants which may appear in the extreme value limit on a sub-sequence of $n$'s on which $b_{n}$ converges to some constant.
+Such fluctuations can arise even for maxima of sequences of i.i.d. random variables \cite{anderson1970extreme}; for instance the maximum of $n$ i.i.d.
+Poisson random variables with fixed rate fluctuates between two integers \cite{kimber1983note}.